Rape in Afghanistan: Afghan law

-A woman was convicted of zina (adultery) and sentenced to death by stoning to death when she declared that she was raped by her brother-in-law; the judge considered her pregnancy as proof of adultery since her husband was in jail at that time and she was unable to produce witnesses for the rape.

-Islamic law (Shari'a), as interpreted in the local context and influenced by tribal customs, although uncodified, stopped successful prosecution of some rape cases in the country.
+Islamic law, as interpreted in the local context and influenced by tribal customs, although uncodified, stopped successful prosecution of some rape cases in the country.
 The Quran does not specifically mention a punishment for rape, but under one interpretation of Shari'a, local tribal elders leaders may treat rape as a form of adultery, punishable by stoning to death or 100 lashes of the whip, although there were no reports of such cases during the year.

 Adultery, rape and morality crimes may lead to honour killings if the family feels the honour has been lost and occasionally authorities claim that the detention of women accused of these acts is for their protection as they may be murdered otherwise.

 Afghanistan also passed the Shia Family Law in 2009 under Afghan President Hamid Karzai.
 The United Nations Development Fund for Women, NATO, Canada, United States, Germany and other nations have come forward expressing concern over the oppressive nature of the law.
 The Shia Family Law takes away women's rights within a marriage and specifies that Shia women must submit to their husband's demands.
-It even specifies that they must have sex with their husbands at least once every four days except in the case of illness.
-The law will only apply to Shia women, who total around 6 million in Afghanistan.
+It specifies that they must have sex with their husbands at least once every four days, except in the case of illness.
+The law only applies to Shia women, who total around 6 million in Afghanistan.
 The argument in favor of this law is that it is an improvement upon the customary regional law imposed previously.